 Embroidering florals and other designs at a very tiny size is fun and rewarding.
-Why?
-Because they finish quickly and they're often something you can wear when it's finished.
+They finish quickly and are often something you can wear when it's finished.
 But what do you do with the embroidery?
-How do you finish it off?
-These tiny hoops and framing pieces are the answer.
+Finish off your work with tiny hoops and framing pieces that are as adorable as your work.

 These hoops aren't designed for stitching because most have a solid center that holds your work in place.
-But when you're talking about something that is only 1-2 inches, you probably want to... stitch in a slightly larger hoop anyway.
+But when you're talking about something that is only 1 to 2 inches, you probably want to stitch in a slightly larger hoop anyway.

 01 of 10